What Is the Meaning of Comfort Care? FAQ and Best Practices

 2. Develop a Nursing Order Set for Comfort Care

-• Visitation and preparation of the room for loved ones.
+Vital signs frequency (or discontinuation) Room identification (like signage) Visitation and preparation of the room for loved ones

 Many facilities support nursing orders by including them in a comprehensive EOL policy and protocol.
 It’s important to make sure that both order sets and related policies are all in alignment and that updates are made as needed.

-3. Develop an Education Plan
+3. Develop a Comfort Care Education Plan

-4. Enlist a Multi-Disciplinary Team
+4. Enlist a Multidisciplinary Team

 5. Support and Care for Your Team

-Establish support systems to help staff process the intensity of working with dying patients and grieving loved ones.
-Conduct structured debriefs after a patient’s death to encourage staff to share their experiences and evaluate what worked well and what didn’t.
+• Conduct structured debriefs after a patient’s death to encourage staff to share their experiences and evaluate what worked well and what didn’t.

 IntelyCare writer Kerry Larkey, MSN, RN, contributed to the writing and research for this article.